 This is one dinner that was 'memorable'.
 It is a dish where every mouthful was just amazing.
 I hope someone gives this a go, as it truly was easy and it was a special midweek dinner for us.

 Also the fish we used was a Black Drummer fish which my husbands friend caught for us.
+I have also made it with a Rankin Cod.
 In Donna Hay's recipe she suggests using snapper or bream.

 2 x 750g whole fish, snapper or bream, scaled and gutted (get the fish shop to scale and gut it for you)